akvo/akvo-flow-docs/docs/tutorials/monitoring.rst

 +++++++++++++++++++++++++++
 To find a record, follow one of these steps:

 1. By default, the list of records is sorted by distance, with the nearest record shown first.
-For this to work, the GPS of the phone needs to be active.
+For this to work, the GPS of the device needs to be active.
 To select a record, click it.
 By clicking the 'more' icon (three vertical dots) and selecting 'order by', you can also order the records by date, with the most recently changed first.

 2. By clicking the 'map' tab, a map is shown with all the records, centered on your present location.
 If you click a record marker it will show the display name and the identifier.
 If you click that text, the record will be selected.